The strong modulation limit of excitons and trions in moir\'e materials: The model

 where $\bm s$ is the displacement between the confining potential minimum of electrons and holes.
 We choose the coordinate axes such that the 2D crystals are in the $\hat{x}$-$\hat{y}$ plane and the in-plane component of $\bm s$ is along the $\hat{x}$ direction (see Fig.~\ref{fig:qd_eh}). $d$ is the distance between the electron and hole layers ($d=0$ when the electrons and holes are in the same layer), and $\epsilon$ is the dielectric constant of the dielectric surrounding the system.
 The most commonly employed surrounding dielectric is hexagonal boron nitride (hBN), which has an anisotropic dielectric tensor.
 In this case $\epsilon= \sqrt{\epsilon_{zz} \epsilon_{\perp}}$ and the effective layer separation $d$ is related to the physical separation $d_0$ by $d= d_0 \sqrt{\epsilon_{\perp}/\epsilon_{zz}}$, where $\epsilon_{\perp}$ and $\epsilon_{zz} $ are respectively the perpendicular-to-plane and in-plane components of the dielectric tensor.

 We diagonalize the few-particle Hamiltonian using a configuration interaction approach with basis state Slater determinants constructed from the eigenstates of $H_e$ and $H_h$.
 Our calculations are similar to those reported in earlier papers \cite{wojs1995negatively,halonen1992excitons,que1992excitons,maksym1990quantum} on quantum dots in semiconductor quantum wells, except that we consider here the possibility that the electrons and holes are localized at different lateral positions.
-The harmonic oscillator eigenstates $\ket{n_+ n_-}$ are labelled by two quantum numbers $n_+$ and $n_-$, with energy eigenvalues
+The harmonic oscillator (with mass $m$, charge $\pm e$, angular frequency $\omega$, in a perpendicular magnetic field $B$) eigenstates $\ket{n_+ n_-}$ are labelled by two quantum numbers $n_+$ and $n_-$, with energy eigenvalues

-where $\Omega_{\pm} = \Omega \pm \omega_c/2$ with $\Omega = \sqrt{\omega^2 + (\omega_c/2)^2}$ and $\omega_c=eB/m$.
+where $\Omega_{\pm} = \Omega \pm \omega_c/2$ with $\Omega = \sqrt{\omega^2 + (\omega_c/2)^2}$ and $\omega_c=eB/mc$.
 (See Appendix~\ref{app:ed_eqs} for derivations.)
 To diagonalize the Hamiltonian we choose basis states that are antisymmetrized combination of electron-hole many particle product states

 Antisymmetrization is not required between electrons or holes since these can be considered to be distinguishable.
 The two-particle matrix elements for Coulomb interactions are evaluated by expanding the interactions in terms of ladder operators of the single-particle basis.
 For interactions among electrons or holes, the result is \begin{widetext}